talbergs/php-tree-sitter/README.md

 # 😱 **Not stable yet**, although the sources are *somewhat useable already* (the API's used in [./examples](./examples) are **not** expected to change).

+Contributions are very welcome!
+Just start your project and use this library, your project will be also plugged here and this library will be adjusted to fit everyones needs, just submit PR or open an issue.

 ### PHP bindings for the famous [tree-sitter](https://github.com/tree-sitter/tree-sitter) library, thanks to FFI (available since php 7.4).